On a sunny morning in April 2015 I woke up early, took a shower, and grabbed my backpack like I do everyday to go to work.

 1. Walmart's reprehensible labor practices and pay scales 2.
-One reason their prices are so low is because they beat up . . .
+One reason their prices are so low is because they . . .

 The Golden State Warriors are one game away from setting the all time record for most wins in a season.

 As I've been watching this historic achievement unfold, I've found myself asking - what lessons can the rest of us learn from the Warriors?

 Here's my best take at boiling down Golden State's success into 5 key . . .

 We've all heard the golden rule:

 "Do unto others as you would have them do unto you."